Model theory of $\mathrm{C}^*$-algebras: Expanding the definition of formula: definable predicates and functions

 Fix a theory $T$ in a language $\calL$.
 Remember that we defined a seminorm on $\ccF^{\bar x}_{\calL}$ (see \S\ref{formula} for the definition of~$\ccF^{\bar x}_{\calL}$) by:

-Let $\ccW^{\bar x}_{\calL}$ (or just $\ccW^{\bar x}$) be the Banach algebra obtained by quotienting and completing~$\ccF^{\bar x}_{\calL}$ with respect to $\| \cdot \|_T$.
-On every model $M$ of $T$, every $P \in \ccW^{\bar x}_{\calL}$ is a uniform limit of formulas.
+Let $\ccW^{\bar x}_{T}$ (or just $\ccW^{\bar x}$) be the Banach algebra obtained by quotienting and completing~$\ccF^{\bar x}_{T}$ with respect to $\| \cdot \|_T$.
+On every model $M$ of $T$, every $P \in \ccW^{\bar x}_{T}$ is a uniform limit of formulas.
 More precisely, it can be interpreted as a uniformly continuous function $P^M$ such that there are formulas $\varphi_n \in \ccF^{\bar x}_{\calL}$ for which

 for all $n$.
-In \cite[Definition 9.1]{BYBHU}, such $P$ are called {\em definable predicates} .
+In \cite[Definition 9.1]{BYBHU}, such $P$ are called {\em definable predicates} ; when we wish to emphasize the uniformity across all models of $T$ or some elementary class $\cC$, we will say that $P$ is a definable predicate relative to $T$ or $\cC$.
 It follows from this definition that a definable predicate is uniformly continuous and every definable predicate is a uniform limit of functions given by formulas on every model of $T$.
 We will frequently make no distinction between definable predicates and formulas.

 It will be useful to extend the terminology of quantifier-free, sup, inf, $\forall\exists$, and positive formulas (see Definition~\ref{def:complexity}) to definable predicates.
 In all cases, the class of definable predicates consists of uniform limits from the corresponding class of formulas.